 State schools are free of charge for expats that are registered with Luxembourgish social security.
 However, lessons are taught in one or all three of the official languages: German, French, or Luxembourgish.
 Students must be proficient in all three languages in order to graduate.

-Expat children typically attend one of the international schools, but tuition fees are high.
+Expat children typically attend one of the international schools in Luxembourg, but tuition fees are high.
 Fees cost around €3,000 for pre-school and up to €18,500 a year for 16-year olds.
 Fees increase each year according to the age of students.
 There is also additional one-time application and entrance fee to enrol your children.

 University fees are much less expensive and start around €600 per semester for a bachelor’s degree course together with a €100 registration fee per semester.